Guidelines for paper preparation

 Finer points, AKA Nadia's pet peeves

-Structure: I personally don't like forward-referencing ("We discuss this further in section blah") and backward-referencing ("As we show in section blah") within the paper.
+Structure: I personally don't like forward-referencing ("We discuss this further in section blah") and backward-referencing ("As we showed in section blah") within the paper.
 Of course, an occasional reference is fine, but if you find yourself constantly needing to do this, it may be a sign that the paper is not well organized.
 For a well-organized paper, the reader would know intuitively where to look for additional details if they need them.
 I suggest limiting your internal referencing to the final paragraph of the introduction.

 Clauses need to agree with the subject.
 "Having explored this parameter space, the results are shown in Figure 1" is incorrect: the results didn't explore the parameter space, the authors did.
 One correct way to rephrase this: "We explore the full parameter space and display the results in Figure 1."
 Then there is one subject ("we") and two verbs that agree with the subject.